-At December 31, 2023, the balance of prepaid royalties reflected in other current assets and other assets was approximately \$105 million and \$25 million, respectively.
-The majority of the balance of prepaid royalties in other current assets relates to the company's wholly owned subsidiary, Pioneer Hi-Bred International, Inc.'s ("Pioneer") non-exclusive license in the United States and Canada for the Monsanto Company's Genuity® Roundup Ready 2 Yield® glyphosate tolerance trait and Roundup Ready 2 Xtend® glyphosate and dicamba tolerance trait for soybeans ("Roundup Ready 2 License Agreement").
+Company's Genuity[®] Roundup Ready 2 Yield[®] glyphosate tolerance trait and Roundup Ready 2 Xtend[®] glyphosate and dicamba tolerance trait for soybeans ("Roundup Ready 2 License Agreement").
 The prepaid royalty asset relates to a series of up-front, fixed and variable royalty payments to utilize the traits in Pioneer's soybean product mix.
-The company's historical expectation was that the technology licensed under the Roundup Ready 2 License Agreement would be used as the primary herbicide tolerance trait platform in the Pioneer® brand soybean through the term of the agreement.
-DAS, the agriculture business of Historical Dow, and MS Technologies, L.L.C. jointly developed and own the Enlist E3TM herbicide tolerance trait for soybeans, which provides tolerance to 2, 4-D choline in Enlist Duo® and Enlist One® herbicides, as well as glyphosate and glufosinate herbicides.
-In connection with the validation of breeding plans and large-scale product development timelines, during 2019 the company committed to accelerate the ramp up of the Enlist E3TM trait platform in the company's soybean portfolio mix across all brands, including Pioneer® brands.
-During the five-year ramp-up period, the company has begun to significantly reduce the volume of products with the Roundup Ready 2 Yield® and Roundup Ready 2 Xtend® herbicide tolerance traits beginning in 2021, with expected minimal use of the trait platform thereafter for the remainder of the Roundup Ready 2 License Agreement (the "Transition Plan").
-As of December 31, 2023, Enlist E3TM trait platform has grown to 58 percent of our soybean portfolio.
+The company's historical expectation was that the technology licensed under the Roundup Ready 2 License Agreement would be used as the primary herbicide tolerance trait platform in the Pioneer[®] brand soybean through the term of the agreement.
+DAS and MS Technologies, L.L.C. jointly developed and own the Enlist E3TM herbicide tolerance trait for soybeans which provides tolerance to 2, 4-D choline in Enlist Duo[®] and Enlist One[®] herbicides, as well as glyphosate and glufosinate herbicides.
+In connection with the validation of breeding plans and large-scale product development timelines, during the fourth quarter of 2019, the company committed to accelerate the ramp up of the Enlist E3TM trait platform in the company's soybean portfolio mix across all brands, including Pioneer[®] brands, over the subsequent five years.
+During the ramp-up period, the company has begun to significantly reduce the volume of products with the Roundup Ready 2 Yield[®] and Roundup Ready 2 Xtend[®] herbicide tolerance traits beginning in 2021, with expected minimal use of the trait platform thereafter for the remainder of the Roundup Ready 2 License Agreement (the "Transition Plan").
+As of December 31, 2022, Enlist E3TM trait platform has grown to approximately 50 percent of our soybean portfolio.
 Royalty expense has therefore significantly increased through higher amortization of the prepaid royalty.

 In connection with the departure from these traits in the company's product portfolio, beginning January 1, 2020 the company presents and discloses the accelerated prepaid royalty amortization expense as a component of restructuring and asset related charges - net in the Consolidated Statement of Operations.
-The accelerated prepaid royalty amortization expense represents the difference between the rate of amortization based on the revised number of units expected to contain the Roundup Ready 2 Yield® and Roundup Ready 2 Xtend® trait technology and the per unit cash rate per the Roundup Ready 2 License Agreement.
-For the year ended December 31, 2023, the company recognized charges of \$72 million in restructuring and asset related charges - net in the Consolidated Statement of Operations from non-cash accelerated prepaid royalty amortization expense.
-The expected non-cash accelerated prepaid royalty amortization expense estimated for 2024 is approximately \$60 million.
+The accelerated prepaid royalty amortization expense represents the difference between the rate of amortization based on the revised number of units expected to contain the Roundup Ready 2 Yield[®] and Roundup Ready 2 Xtend[®] trait technology and the per unit cash rate per the Roundup Ready 2 License Agreement.
+For the year ended December 31, 2022, the company recognized \$109 million in restructuring and asset related charges - net in the Consolidated Statement of Operations from non-cash accelerated prepaid royalty amortization expense.
+The expected non-cash accelerated prepaid royalty amortization, aggregating to approximately \$130 million over the subsequent two years.